voodoo12345/credits-docs/source/faq.rst

 Is there a public Credits' blockchain?
 --------------------------------------
 No. Credits is not a public permissionless blockchain in the sense of e.g.
-Bitcoin being called a public blockchain, and is not supposed to be.
+Bitcoin being called a public blockchain and is not supposed to be.
-Credits Core is a DLT framework designed to help developers of conventional end user applications do their work, i.e. build applications, without having to worry much about implications of a distributed ledger.
+Credits Core is a DLT framework designed to help developers of conventional end-user applications do their work, i.e. build applications, without having to worry much about implications of a distributed ledger.

 A public but permissioned distributed ledger can be built with Credits, and